Hatohobei: Transit Reef

 50 km east of Helen Reef is Transit Reef (Pieraurou), which appears on some maps and which is referenced as an island in the Hatohobei State constitution and constitutes the southernmost feature of Palau.
 Its existence as island, however, is doubtful, as it is not listed in the current Sailing Directions.
 The literal translation of its Tobian name Pieraurou is "Sandy Navigation Point", referring to a submerged sand bar rather than a reef or island.

 Traditional villages

 There is little information available on traditional village patterns in the Southwest Islands.
 Osborne noted several individual old dwelling places and one concentration of platforms and pathways.
 There is some information available on traditional fishing practices.
 The surrounding ocean provided the primary source of protein and was probably intensely exploited prehistorically.
 Given the limited amount of land, it is expected that almost all of it would have been intensively exploited by settlement or subsistence activities.

 Culture

 The people of the Southwest Islands and Tochobei (Tobi) share a cultural heritage that shows close ties with peoples of the central Caroline Islands, more than 1000 km to the northeast and on the other side of Palau.
 The migration of these people to the Southwest Islands must be one of the truly remarkable events in the prehistory of the Pacific.

+Heimong is the title of the traditional high chief from the state.